 Cancer staging systems describe how far the cancer has spread.
 This information is important because it aids in determining treatment recommendations as well as prognosis.
-Those using the LTCF form should record any known staging information in the final box for 'other relevant information."

 You may see a cancer described in terms such as "localized," or "advanced."
 The table below provides a list of those terms as well as their meaning.
 YOU DO NOT HAVE TO DETERMINE A STAGE FOR EACH PATIENT.
 We only want you to record a stage that may be mentioned by a physician in the patient's medical record.
 If the physician says localized, record "localized."
 If no stage is mentioned, state "unknown" or "no information in chart."